 The Múlagljúfur Canyon a hike you don’t want to miss

 Seriously, the Múlagljúfur Canyon is a hike you don’t want to miss.
-It is still a very pristine location, and it’s still untouched by mass tourism as no infrastructure has been built around it.
-You may expect to see trolls or elves popping out from behind a rock in a fairy-tale-like location like this one.
+It is still a very pristine location and largely untouched by mass tourism.
+It’s one of those places where you may expect to see trolls or elves popping out from behind a rock, in such a fairy-tale-like location.

 Múlagljúfur canyon hike view of the canyon from the main viewpoint - a hike you don't want to miss

-This does not take anything away from the beauty of this location.
+However, this does not take anything away from the beauty and “remoteness” feeling this location provides.
 Whenever I hike there, I like to sit and soak in the views once I’m done with my photos.
 The magic of the place is still all there.

 Hangandifoss waterfall in the Múlagljúfur